Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes: Empirical Applications

 \subsubsection{Data}

 We extend the dataset from Section~\ref{subsec:data} through December 2025.
-The dependent variable is the log NASDAQ Composite Index, constructed from CRSP value-weighted NASDAQ returns.
+The dependent variable is the log real NASDAQ Composite Index, obtained from FRED and deflated by the CPI.
 The baseline specification utilizes three technology proxies (USPTO patent grants (extended through 2024), TFP from \citet{Fernald2014}, and real IT investment from the Bureau of Economic Analysis), while robustness checks add aggregate NASDAQ R\&D expenditure and R\&D intensity from Compustat, the 10-year Treasury yield, BAA and AAA corporate bond spreads, CPI, and industrial production (all from FRED).
 The extended sample covers January 1975 through December 2025, providing 611 monthly observations.